What and why

-‘Slow Trader’ allows investors the opportunity to access an intraday traded (hedge) fund, held in trust.
+The Slow Trader fund is for friends and family.
+It allows them the opportunity to access an intraday traded fund, held in trust.

 Why an opportunity, and why intraday trading is not possible for most people:

 - Secondly, this form of trading is a difficult skill to master.
 It takes several years for a trader to graduate from the ‘beginner’ level, through ‘intermediate’, to ‘expert’.
-And, ‘expert’ is where we find all the capitalised reward.
+And, ‘expert’ is where we find all the reward.
 In other words, short-term trading, in contradiction to its name, takes a long time to learn.

 - Finally, learning the intraday and day trading skills is often, through the beginner and intermediate stages, financially penalising.

 From the intraday charts, the fund trades long and short across a wide range of instruments but with particular concentration on currency pairings.

 Based on my average reward/risk, win ratio per cent, and on the per cent of account balance risked consistently on each trade my strategy has zero risk-of-ruin criteria.